iCliniq Logo

 Hello doctor,

 I have had hearing loss since childhood.
-I had an infection in both ears four years before and got it treated with antibiotics and got well.
-But, within weeks, a fluid of light green and sometimes brown color started leaking from my ear often during the day and it was itching.
-The doctors just gave me eardrops like Candibiotic and said it's nothing.
-Until today, I am unable to find a solution.
-Recently, I took Augmentin 625, Omez 40, Allergen tablet and Ciplox D ear drops for one week.
+I had an infection in both ears four years before, but I got it treated with antibiotics and got well.
+But, within weeks, a fluid of light green and sometimes brown color started leaking from my ear often during the day, and it was itching.
+The doctors just gave me eardrops like Candibiotics (Beclometasone 0.025 %, Neomycin 0.5 %, and Clotrimazole 1 %) and said it was nothing.
+Until today, I have been unable to find a solution.
+Recently, I took Augmentin 625 (Amoxycillin 500 mg and Clavulanic Acid 125 mg), Omez 40 (Omeprazole 40 mg), an Allergen tablet, and Ciplox D (Ciprofloxacin (0.3 % and Dexamethasone 0.1 %) ear drops for one week.
 At that time, it stopped and started leaking again when I completed the medication.
-I again took the medicines after one month and the same happened.
-I have vitamin B12, and vitamin D3 deficiency and I am taking medications for that.
-I have slight thyroid.
+I again took the medicines after one month, and the same happened.
+I have vitamin B12 and vitamin D3 deficiency, and I am taking medicines for them.
+I have a slight thyroid.
 I always have giddiness.
 Kindly help.

 Hello,